7 good reasons to test your website

 Daron Harvey

-I'm Daron Harvey, founder of Targa Web Solutions, specialising in website management, testing, auditing, troubleshooting & consultancy.
-I'm now in my 28th year of professional website production, testing and eCommerce best practices, including management of large multi-lingual multi $Billion global websites.
-No AI was needed or used to write the content on this page!
+I'm Daron Harvey, founder of TargaWeb, specialising in AI chatbot implementation, website testing, auditing & consultancy.
+I am now in my 28th year of professional website production, testing and eCommerce best practices, and excited about the opportunities that AI chatbots and digital assistants can bring to ourselves, our customers, and our customer's customers.

-Twitter Facebook LinkedIn
+Twitter Facebook LinkedIn Spotify

 Targa Web Solutions Targa Web Solutions logo